UCLeuvenLimburg/distributed-applications/exercises/03-processes/05-responding-2/assignment.md

 # Assignment

-Right now, the parent process send a meaningful message to the `print` child process, which in turn sends back an arbitrary value to indicate it's done printing.
+Right now, the parent process sends a meaningful message to the `print` child process, which in turn sends back an arbitrary value to indicate it's done printing.
 Let's have the child process actually respond something interesting.